ANNarchy/ANNarchy/docs/manual/RateSynapse.rst

     * They can only be applied to a single variable, not a combination or function of them.

-Defining the postsynaptic potential (psp)
+Defining the post-synaptic potential (psp)
 -----------------------------------------

-The argument ``psp`` of a ``Synapse`` object represents the postsynaptic potential evoked by the presynaptic neuron.
-This value is actually summed by the postsynaptic neuron over all other synapses of the same projection in ``sum(target)``.
+The argument ``psp`` of a ``Synapse`` object represents the post-synaptic potential evoked by the pre-synaptic neuron.
+This value is actually summed by the post-synaptic neuron over all other synapses of the same projection in ``sum(target)``.
 If not defined, it will simply represent the product between the pre-synaptic firing rate (``pre.r``) and the weight value (``w``).

-The postsynaptic potential of a single synapse is by default:
+The post-synaptic potential of a single synapse is by default:

 .. code-block:: python

     psp = w * pre.r

-where ``pre.r`` is the presynaptic firing rate, but you may want to override this behaviour in certain cases.
+where ``pre.r`` is the pre-synaptic firing rate, but you may want to override this behaviour in certain cases.

 For example, you may want to model a non-linear synapse with a logarithmic term: